KennethHoff/SourceGenerators/README.md

 ## Future plans

+* Add tests - and a lot of them.
 * Add Roslyn analyzers to ensure that the classes are valid for the schema generator.
   * This will be a separate - recommended - package.
     * There might even be a separate package for each Schema, as there might be some issues that are specific to each schema.